 A Development Variance Permit is required if your project is not in compliance with the Zoning Bylaw, your property is already deemed non-conforming to the current Zoning Bylaw, and the project meets the criteria for exemptions in the Local Government Act.
 For example, you wish to build a garage, but you need to develop it within the rear property set back area.
 You would need to apply for a Development Variance Permit to provide an exception to the Zoning Bylaw.

 When you apply, send a notice to all property owners within 30 metres of your property.
 Administration takes time to review your application, providing a report to Council that would support, recommend changes, or not support your application.
 Council’s decision is final.
 This process can take several months, so advance plan when you would like to begin construction.
-The fee for a Development Variance Permit application is $150.00.
+The fee for a Development Variance Permit application and fees can be found on the Forms and Fees page .
 If your application is approved, the Development Variance registers on your land title.
 Development Variance Permits expire in two years if the building is not started or completed.
 A building permit will not be approved if a Development Variance Permit is required and but not obtained.

 Would you like to subdivide a property?